dendronhq/handbook/handbook/handbook.company.values.md

 - We publish our work (eg. code, handbook, roadmap) in the process of working on it
 - We push out updates on a [weekly release cycle](https://wiki.dendron.so/notes/932534e7-e788-4fdb-bc8c-eaf761992a8d.html) -->

+## Close the Loop

+Whether we are working on features or improving processes, the job isn't done until value has been delivered.

+That means shipping the feature isn't enough - our users need to be able to adopt and get value from said feature in the daily workflow.

 ## Community